 Passing the Irish driving test, while a milestone for all new drivers, cannot be equated with good driving skills!
 Adequate performance on the day? … Yes… but Good Skills Level?
 No absolutely not!

-Clearly you have to have a certain basic level of expertise to pass the driving test and demonstrate this on the day, which as we know by the statistics is very often lacking!
+Clearly you have to have a certain basic level of expertise to pass the driving test in Finglas or any other test centre and demonstrate this on the day, which as we know by the statistics is very often lacking!

 The next three years will be a steep learning curve for all novice drivers, indeed the first year or so after passing the driving Test is the time most likely for you to have an accident.
 Statistics show this …so be very careful and act sensibly!